 Seborrheic Dermatitis Causes

 Seborrheic Dermatitis, also referred to as “cradle cap” in babies, can cause a variety of irritating, uncomfortable, and unsightly skin conditions.
-This can include redness, itching, irritation, scaly or crusty patches of skin, excessive oil, pus, and flaking.
+This can include redness, itching, irritation, scaly or crusty patches of skin, excessive oil, and flaking.
 “Cradle cap” most commonly presents on the scalp, down to the eyebrows, but can also be found in the diaper area or along creases and folds of skin.

 But what causes seborrheic dermatitis flare-ups and cradle cap flare-ups in kids?

-Causes of Seborrheic Dermatitis
+What Causes Seborrheic Dermatitis (Cradle Cap)?

 While researchers seek to find answers to the frustrating skin condition that affects more than 40% of children before the age of 6, exactly what causes “cradle cap” is still unknown.
 Experts believe that there are multiple factors that play a role in causing Seborrheic Dermatitis, ranging from genetics to lifestyle habits.